-News | Live Stream | Contact Us
+News | Live Stream | Video Library

 Contact Us | Employment | Donate

-Weber Center is on the campus of the Adrian Dominican Sisters’ Motherhouse, 1257 E. Siena Heights Drive, Adrian.
-Enter the Eastern-most driveway of the complex and follow the signs to Weber Center.
+Weber Center is on the campus of the Adrian Dominican Sisters Motherhouse, Adrian, Michigan.
+Traveling east on Siena Heights Drive, pass the Adrian Rea Literacy Center and turn left just before the solar panel-covered parking lot.
+Follow the signs to Weber Center.
 For information, call the Weber Center at 517-266-4000.